howtographql/howtographql/content/backend/typescript-apollo/7-adding-a-vote-feature.md

 ```
 </Instruction>

-Let's understand whats happening in the resolver:
+Let's understand what's happening in the resolver:

 1. If the user provides a valid JWT token, then the `userId` variable will be available in the `context` argument.
 This check prevents users that are not logged in from trying to vote.

 2. The `voters` field for the link needs to be updated with a new user.
-The update query has two parts: the `where` option specifies which link to update and the `data` option specifies the update payload.
+The update query has two parts: the `where` option specifies which link to update, and the `data` option specifies the update payload.
 In this case, we simply want to attach a new user to the _many-to-many_ relation represented by the `voters` field.
 This can be done using the `connect` option.

 3. The resolver will return an object of `Vote` type, which contains the user and link in question.
 The typecasting (`user as User`) is necessary as the type returned by `prisma.user.findUnique` is `User | null`, whereas the type expected from the resolve function is `User`.